evan1mclean/tic-tac-toe/README.md

 # Tic Tac Toe

-This is an app created with HTML, CSS, and vanilla JavaScript to draw play tic tac toe vs human or a bot.
+This is an app created with HTML, CSS, and vanilla JavaScript to play tic tac toe vs human or a bot.

 This app features
 - Settings screen for picking player 2